2017 Mackinac Island Winter Season

 Cawthorne’s Village Inn (906) 847-3542

-The Mackinac Island Christmas Bazaar will be held on December 5 -7, 2014.
+The Mackinac Island Christmas Bazaar is December 2-4, 2016.
 This annual event is a fundraiser for the Mackinac Island Medical Center as well as St. Anne’s Catholic Church, Little Stone Church, Trinity Episcopal Church and the Mackinac Island Bible Church.

 Each year, the Mackinac Island Community gathers together to celebrate the Christmas season by giving back.
 For three days people meet, talk, bid, eat, bargain hunt, and buy all for the sake of raising funds for these entities.

-The Friday before the Christmas Bazaar (December 5) is the kick off with caroling, tree lighting and a hay ride starting approximately 5:00 pm in the middle of Main Street where the Christmas tree is placed. (in front of the Tourism Bureau at the head of the Arnold Transit Dock).
+The Friday before the Christmas Bazaar (December 2) is the kick off with caroling and tree lighting starting approximately 5:00 pm in the middle of Main Street where the Christmas tree is placed. (in front of the Tourism Bureau).
 Community members congregate to sing holiday carols which ends with a local child being picked to “throw the switch” and turn on the lights on the Christmas tree.
 After the tree is lit, a hay wagon arrives to take young and old on an old fashioned hay ride, where often the singing continues.
 The Rummage sale then opens for early birds to get first dibs on the best buys in the Mackinac Island Fire Hall.
 Hot Cocoa and cookies will be available for those who need to warm up or need a snack.
 (Also note: this weekend is the first basketball game of the season at Mackinac Island Public School beginning at 6:00 pm – all are invited to attend)

 On Saturday, the community hall and fire barn open at 11:00 a.m.
 Lunch is served in the Community Hall at 11:30 and throughout the day!
 Santa arrives at 1:30 p.m. and kid’s crafts will be 3:00 p.m.
 The live auction begins at 2:00 p.m.
 Activities for the day will be completed by 6:00 p.m.

-The Community Hall and Fire Hall will open again at 11:00 on Sunday.
-Lunch on this day will be a Prime Rib Dinner starting at 12:00 p.m.
-Kid’s games will be at 2:00 p.m. in the council chambers.
-The live auction will again start at 2:00 p.m.
-Activities for the day will be completed by 6:00 p.m.
+The Community Hall and Fire Hall open again at 11:00 on Sunday.
+Lunch on this day is a Prime Rib Dinner starting at 12:00 p.m.
+Kid’s games start at 2:00 p.m. in the council chambers.
+The live auction starts at 2:00 p.m.
+Activities for the day are completed by 6:00 p.m.

 December 31, 2015 New Year’s Eve

 Ring in the New Year on Mackinac Island with countless opportunities for outdoor recreation.
-With cars banned, walk or snowshoe though a peaceful downtown Mackinac Island to one of the six accommodations, two restaurants and America’s Family Owned Oldest Grocery Store, Doud’s Market.
+With cars banned, walk or snowshoe though a peaceful downtown Mackinac Island to one of the six accommodations, a restaurant and America’s Family Owned Oldest Grocery Store, Doud’s Market.
 Several shops also open their doors for guests.

 New Year’s Eve Dining Options

 Cawthorne’s Village Inn is featuring a special menu starting at 5:00pm.
 Reservations suggested.
 Drink specials all night long with a champagne toast at Midnight!
-Live music by Brian Thomas starting at 9:30pm.
+Live music starting at 9:30pm.

 After King’s death, United States Representative John Conyers of Michigan and United States Senator Edward Brooke introduced a bill in Congress to make King’s birthday a national holiday which was signed into law by President Ronald Reagan.
 Take a peaceful weekend on the Island & reflect on his life as we all pay tribute to the late Dr. Martin Luther King Jr.